networkx/networkx/doc/source/tutorial/tutorial.rst

 >>> nx.degree(G, with_labels=True)
 {1: 2, 2: 1, 3: 1, 'spam': 0}

-Functions that return Node Properties, e.g. degree(), clustering(), etc, can For values of specific nodes, you can provide a single node or an nbunch of nodes as argument.
+Functions that return node properties, e.g. :meth:`Graph.degree`, :func:`clustering`, etc, can For values of specific nodes, you can provide a single node or an nbunch of nodes as argument.
 If a single node is specified, then a single value is returned.
 If an nbunch is specified, then the function will